LimHyungTae/ERASOR/README.md

 ## Calculate PR/RR

-TBU: The code is already in this repository, yet the explanation is incomplete.
+:warning: TBU: The code is already in this repository, yet the explanation is incomplete.
 ```bash
 python analysis.py
 ```

 ## Benchmark

+:warning:

 - Error metrics are a little bit different from those in the paper: